nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <h3 id="upcoming-events-panel">Upcoming Events Panel</h3>
 ![upcoming-events.png](images/upcoming-events.png)

-This feature displays both ongoing (if you have not started on them yet) and upcoming events that you have.
+This component displays both ongoing (if you have not started on them yet) and upcoming events that you have.

 <div markdown="span" class="alert alert-success">
 :bulb: **Tip:**